Avoiding Germs

 Managing Your Health as Your Life Changes

 After your transplant and recovery, you may experience changes in your life, such as moving for a new job or a new living situation.
 Working with a transplant and CF team will remain important for managing your health — no matter where life takes you.
-Learn about transplant centers across the country, including the one you may be referred to by your CF care team.
-Learn about a care center.
+Learn about transplant centers across the country, including the one you may be referred to by your CF care team; you can also find care centers across the United States.

 Transplant Rejection

 Your body may try to reject your new lungs at any point.
-You will take immunosuppressants for the rest of your life to reduce the chances of this happening.
+Your transplant team will monitor you regularly for this.
+To reduce the changes of rejection happening, you will take immunosuppressants for the rest of your life.

 Every drug has possible side effects.
 Ask your transplant team about the specific side effects you may experience.